-- 9.9.1 Such measures will only be possible if requested by the Ground Authority and approved by the umpires before the start of the match. - 9.9.2 Approval should only be granted where such measures are unavoidable and will not compromise the safety of the players or their ability to execute their actions with complete freedom. - 9.9.3 The preparation work shall be carried out under the supervision of the fourth umpire. - 9.9.4 Any necessary watering shall be carried out only to the extent necessary for such preparations and shall not be permitted in circumstances which may in any way affect the match pitch. - 9.9.5 The consent of the captains is not required but the umpires shall advise both captains and the ICC Match Referee before the start of the match on what has been agreed.
+9.9.1 Such measures will only be possible if requested by the PCB and approved by the umpires before the start of the match.

+9.9.2 Approval should only be granted where such measures are unavoidable and will not compromise the safety of the players or their ability to execute their actions with complete freedom.

+9.9.3 The preparation work shall be carried out under the supervision of the fourth umpire.

+9.9.4 The consent of the captains is not required but the umpires shall advise both captains and the PCB Match Referee before the start of the match on what has been agreed.